vakarthik/vaw2025/slides.md

 Identity theft is the act of wrongfully obtaining someone’s personal information (that defines one’s identity) without their permission.
 The personal information may include their name, phone number, address, bank account number, Aadhaar number or credit/debit card number etc.

-- Do not close the browser window without logging out of the account.
+- **Do not close the browser window without logging out of the account.**
 - Do not save your username and password in the web browser
-- Permanently delete all documents downloaded on computers in cybercafé.
+- Permanently delete all documents downloaded on public computers.
 - Never provide details or copy of identity proofs (e.g. PAN Card, Aadhaar Card, Voter Card, Driving License, Address Proof) to unknown person/organization.
 - Do not share sensitive personal information (like Date of Birth, Birth Place, Family Details, Address, Phone Number) on public platforms.
 - Always ensure that credit/debit card swipes at shopping malls, petrol pumps, etc. are done in your presence.
 Do not allow the sales person to take your card away to swipe for the transaction (to avoid card skimming)

 ---
 layout: top-title